acapalbo/ZooplanktonInterface/README.md

 ## Graphical Interface for Zooplankton Segmentation and Classification algorithm.
 Most up to date release is v0.7.3-prerelease, it can be found in the releases/tags tab.

+## Note: Repository is in rough shape, currently working to reorganize and bring everything up to standard.
+Please post in the issues tab if there is something specific you'd like done.
+Thank you!
 ### Version Notes
 _____________
 #### v0.7.3-prerelease: